begelundmuller/ledger-contracts/README.txt

   > personal.newAccount("123456")
   "[Account 3]"

+Mine some Ether:

+  > miner.start()
+  // Wait for a few blocks to be mined
+  > miner.stop()

-Mine some ether and transfer to other accounts:
+Transfer some of the mined Ether to the other accounts:

-  eth.sendTransaction({from: eth.accounts[0], to: eth.accounts[1], value: web3.toWei(10, "ether")})
+  > eth.sendTransaction({from: eth.accounts[0], to: eth.accounts[1], value: web3.toWei(10, "ether")})

-Check balance of each account
+Check balance of each account:

-  web3.fromWei(eth.getBalance(eth.accounts[i]))
+  > web3.fromWei(eth.getBalance(eth.accounts[i]))

+Set the console to mine only when there are unmined transactions:

+  > loadScript('./mine.js')

-Now, launch a new console in a separate window (to avoid the interruption of mining logs)
+If you would like to interact directly with the console, you might want to launch a new console in a new window (to avoid being interrupted by mining logs):

   geth --dev attach ipc:./chain/geth.ipc

-Use this console for your tests.
-In the host terminal, you will likely want to say miner.start(), so that blocks incited in the development window get mined.

-// Thing that can go wrong:
-// - Insufficient funds
-// - Observable not available

-// Also
-// - Type checking
-// - Checking time

-If one party defaults, should other still transfer?

-IfBefore not supported
+Now compile the Solidity contracts (must have `solc` installed):

+  bash ./recompile.sh

+Create some tokens and a feed:

+  node bootstrap.js

+Now you can create and test the sample portfolio with

+  node portfolio.js